Snaregade 8: 19th century

 The property was later acquired by brewer Isaac Bergeschow.
 He was also the owner of the adjacent property at No. 11 (now Snaregade 10).
 The old No. 12 was listed as No. 11 in the new cadastre of 1806.
-The present building on the site was constructed by the master builders Poul Egeroed.
+The present building on the site was constructed by the master builder Poul Egeroed.
 The adjacent building at No. 12 (now Snaregade 6) was also constructed by him.

 The property was home to 15 residents at the time of the 1840 census.
 Ane Mandahl, widow of an undertaker, resided on the ground floor with her son Christian Adam Wilhelm Mandahl.
 Frederik Frølund, a theologian and later politician, resided on the first floor with his wife Anna Christine Frølund and one maid.
 Heinrich August Malling, a senior clerk in Rentekammeret, resided on the second floor with his Luise Birgitte Malling, his sister-in-law Elise Christiane Hagen and one maid.
-Christine Margrethe Borgen (mée Clausen), a widow, resided on the third floor with her two sons and one maid.
+Christine Margrethe Borgen (née Clausen), a widow, resided on the third floor with her two sons and one maid.
 Karen Hansen, a widow grocer (høker), resided in the building with one maid.

 The property was home to 17 residents in five households at the 1850 census.
-Ane Mandahl /née Schmidt) was now residing alone in the ground floor apartment.
+Ane Mandahl (née Schmidt) was now residing alone in the ground floor apartment.
 Elisabeth Regina Seifert, a widow, resided on the first floor with one maid.
 Moritz Albert Frederik Rauch, an army captain, resided on the second floor with his wife Mariane Emilie født Døcker, their two-year-old daughter Emilie Rauch and two maids.
 Wilhelm Hansen, a royal customs assistant, resided on the third floor with his wife Betzy Packness, a maid and the lodger Otto Carl Christian Schumacher (clerk in Kriminal og Politiretten).
 Anders Larsen, a doll-maker, resided in the basement with his wife Marie Friis, their two children (aged 12 and 13) and one maid.

 The property was home to 18 residents in six households at the 1860 census.
 Johan Jørgen Petersen, a senior policeman, resided on the first floor with his wife Sophie Fred.
 Petersen, their 13-year-old son Thor Thorvald Johan Haagensen and one maid.
 Sara, Sophie and Hette Bendixen, three sisters employed with needlework, resided in another apartment with one lodger.
 Jens Christian Carl Appel, a teacher at Sankt Petri School, resided in a third apartment with his wife Thora Chatarine Sophie Appel, their infant son Carl Sophus Appel and the 22-year-old student Laurits Christian Appel.
-Hanne Lund (née Sørensen), resided in a fourth apartment with the 18-year-old student Theodor Adler Lund.
+Hanne Lund (née Sørensen) resided in a fourth apartment with the 18-year-old student Theodor Adler Lund.
 Maria Österreich, a widow employed with needlework, resided in the garret with her daughter Fernandine Christina Janetta Österreich (also employed with needlework).
 Anders Olsen, a clog-maker, resided in the basement with his wife Elisabeth Christine Olsen.